skyler-guha/event-management-system/README.md

 # Setup:

-* Step 1: Go to src/backend and run the command 'pipenv shell' to start your virtual environment.
+* Step 1: Open a new terminal.
+In the root folder run the command 'pipenv shell' to start your python virtual environment.
-* Step 2: In the same folder run 'python manage.py runserver' to start the django server.
+* Step 2: Go to src/backend and run the command 'python manage.py runserver' to start the django server.
-* Step 3: Go to src/frontend and run the command 'npm run dev' to start the frontend vue.js server
+* Step 3: Open another terminal and go to src/frontend and run the command 'npm run dev' to start the frontend vue.js server
 * Step 4: Open you browser and go to the address 'http://localhost:5173/'